Analyzing Use of High Privileges on Android: An Empirical Case Study of Screenshot and Screen Recording Applications: Background

 \subsection{Privilege \& Permission on Android}

 Privilege is a security attribute required for certain operations.
-In Unix-like operation system, the process privileges are organised in shape of a flat tree, where the users' privilege is presented as the leaves and the superuser is described as root \cite{provos2003preventing}.
-Android, as a mobile operation system built based on Unix/Linux, takes advantage of the user-based protection to identify and isolate the resources used by applications.
-All applications on Android run within the \emph{application sandbox} and only have limited permissions to access resources which have declared in advance \cite{sysAndKernalSec}.
+In Unix-like OS, the process privileges are assigned in the principle of file system ownership.
+Its privilege mechanism is organized in shape of a flat tree where users' privilege is presented as the leaves and the superuser is described as the \emph{root} \cite{provos2003preventing}.
+Android, as a mobile operating system built based on Unix, takes advantages of the user-based privilege mechanism to identify, isolate and protect the resources used by applications.
+Every app is assigned with a unique user identification (UID), runs within the application sandbox where it only has limited permissions to access resources from the OS or other apps \cite{bugiel2012towards}.

-Similar to other Unix-like operating systems, Android also has the \textit{superuser-level} privilege called \emph{root} that has full access to all apps' data.
-By default, only a small subset of the core applications run with system or signature permissions, and most of the apps downloaded from the Google Play Store only request the user-level permissions such as access to the Internet, hardware sensor and camera.
-Android OS does not prevent users or applications with the root permission from accessing and even modifying the other applications even it is not encouraged \cite{sysAndKernalSec}.